J-Pozenato/MarlinLathe/README.md

 # Marlin Lathe Firmware

-A branch of Marlin developed for the final paper "Project of a Low budget Arduino Mini CNC Lathe"
+A Marlin 2.0 Modified for the final paper "Project of a Low budget Arduino Mini CNC Lathe"

+#WARNING WORK IN PROGRESS WARNING

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!